gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 ![ECS tasks running](img/aws_ecs_code_error.jpeg)

 If your code _does_ need changing, remember you will need to build an new image, tag it, then push it to ECR (unless you have remote builds set up using a CI service).
-Once your new image is in ECR, you will need to manually trigger a new deploy of your service (for example by using that "Update service" button).s
+Once your new image is in ECR, you will need to manually trigger a new deploy of your service (for example by using that "Update service" button).

 Let's check the "Logs" tab: